Defining Your Application Baseline

 Package Components Tab

-This tab contains all the Components that make up an Application, linked together in order of deployment if needed using a blueprint designer.
+This tab contains all the Components that make up an Application, linked together using a blueprint designer.
 Click on the Component Selector on the right side to see the available Components based on Domains and Categories.
 A Category acts as a tag or label assigned at the Component level and are not specific to Domains.
 Domains are identified with a sitemap icon.
 A Category is identified with a Tag icon.
 Selecting either expands the options to show all available Components.

 Click and drag a Component from the list on the far right side and drop it into the Assigned Components area.
 It will appear in the area as a box containing the name of the Component.
 It automatically links to the last Component.
 Right click on the connecting line, select “Delete this Connection”.Create by Click on the anchor (the green dot at the bottom of the Component) to create a new connector.
 Then drag and drop it onto another Component.
-This determines the order in which the Components will be deployed.
 Each Component contains Component Items also linked together in the order to be executed.
-For a microservice implementation, they can all be linked to the “start point”.
-This means they will be deployed in parallel.

 How to Publish New Application Versions Automatically via Continuous Delivery

-Configure a continuous delivery system to automatically update new Application versions each time a new GitCommit triggers a new Component to be consumed by your Application.
+Configure a CI/CD system to automatically update new Application versions each time a new GitCommit triggers a new Component to be consumed by your Application.
 Ortelius in the workflow performs this continuous versioning of new Components and their consuming Applications.
 For more information, see Using Ortelius with CI/CD.